pagopa/danger-plugin/README.md

   },
 };

+/*
-//to add a label to the PR containing the name of the project linked to the task on Jira.
-Default is false! const updateLabel = true;
+* To add a label to the PR containing the name of the project linked to the task on Jira.
+* Default is false!
+*/
+const updateLabel = true;

+/*
-//to change the title of the PR according to whether the task on Jira is a feat (Story) / fix (Bug) / chore (Sub-task) / epic.
-Default is false! const updateTitle = false;
+* To change the title of the PR according to whether the task on Jira is a
+* feat (Story) / fix (Bug) / chore (Sub-task) / epic.
+Default is false!
+*/
+const updateTitle = false;

 customRules(recordScope, updateLabel, updateTitle);